m-aljasem/mammography-birads-ai/README.md

 This project implements an **EfficientNetB0-based classifier** that maps screening mammography images to a **BIRADS category (1–5)**, indicating the likelihood of malignancy.

-It refactors a Kaggle notebook into a clean Python package with:
+It provides a clean Python package with:

 - A training pipeline
 - A Streamlit web application